sobi983/ERC20-Multi-Wallet-Upgradable-/README.md

 In this Task I have created an ERC20 Upgradable Multi Wallet signature contract.
 Having a multiple owners will prevent hackers to take advantage of the contract.
 The contracts are deployed on a BSC testnet through hardhat and the contracts addresses are mentioned.
+In upgradable contract I have added 2 functions that are being upgraded
+1. Change Name
+2. Change Symbol

 # To run this project:-
-->npm install
+1. npm install
-->npx hardhat run --network testnet scripts/deploy_ERC20M.js ->npx hardhat verify --network testnet [Address]
+2. npx hardhat run --network testnet scripts/deploy_ERC20M.js
+3. npx hardhat verify --network testnet [Address]
-->npx hardhat run --network testnet scripts/deploy_ERC20MUpgradable.js ->npx hardhat verify --network testnet [Address]
+4. npx hardhat run --network testnet scripts/deploy_ERC20MUpgradable.js
+5. npx hardhat verify --network testnet [Address]

 # Few points should be noted before development of the contract